Coastal style pendant lights made from rattan, wicker, seagrass, and more.

 Reclaimed and/or rustic pieces can add texture to a crisply modern white space, blend into a well-patina’d industrial loft, or mix easily with early colonial and naif folk styles.
 Of course reclaimed wood furnishings are also at home among vintage finds.
 Don’t use too much of it.
 One piece in a room, or a few sprinkled throughout the house, does the trick.

-Here are 20 pieces of reclaimed wood bedroom furniture.
+Here are 20 pieces of reclaimed wood bedroom furniture from StyleCarrot partners and other excellent resources.

 S H O P P I N G